ARCA-VERDE is a collaborative architectural design studio focused on client service.

-The ARCA-VERDE approach represents the needs of the client and the location of the project in the built form.
+The ARCA-VERDE approach represents the client’s needs and the project’s location in the built form.
 We strive for a connection of client needs, project budget, and site context to develop a strong sense of place and do not subscribe to any style.
-We work exclusively with building information modeling tools as it results with a better project and assists with client comprehension.
+We work exclusively with building information modelling (BIM) tools as it results in a better project and assists with client comprehension.
 We can show you what the project will look like before construction begins.
-Within the ARCA-VERDE philosophy is a belief that every project offers an opportunity to develop something of merit and every participant has a voice.
+Within the ARCA-VERDE philosophy is a belief that every project offers an opportunity to develop something of merit, and every participant has a voice.
 ARCA-VERDE is a small boutique firm capable of delivering any project type or size.